 At HomeLight, our vision is a world where every real estate transaction is simple, certain, and satisfying.
 Therefore, we promote strict editorial integrity in each of our posts.

 An open house might be your first opportunity as a buyer to lay eyes on your new home.
 Online listings and printed one-sheets can only go so far, after all.
 Eventually, you just gotta take a look!

 Open houses can also be a strategic way to gain key information about a home.
 With the listing agent right there, it’s a perfect chance to ask questions about the finer details of the home’s history.
 And sometimes other potential buyers milling around can help take the pressure off you — they might even bring up things you didn’t think to ask.

-Speaking of questions you didn’t think to ask, that’s exactly what we talked about with Sheila Smith, a real estate agent in Idaho.
-As the top-selling agent in Boise City, Smith is an open house expert.
+Speaking of questions you didn’t think to ask, that’s exactly what we talked about with Sheila Smith, a real estate agent in Idaho with 17 years of experience.
+As a top-selling agent in Boise City, Smith is an open house expert.
 Print out this list, and you will be the expert at your next open house — the expert buyer with all the right open house questions!

 Questions to ask before you go to the open house

 Before attending any open house, it’s important to connect with your own expert buyer’s agent.
 Your agent can find out more background about the house and the sellers from the listing agent.
 This helps save you time, not only at the open house (fewer questions to ask) but also in your overall search (too many red flags will save you a trip).

 Your real estate agent can prepare you for the open house by inquiring about the background of the listing.
 Finding out how long it’s been on the market and whether there have been any price reductions can be an indicator of the desirability of the property, along with how competitive the price is.

 If a house has been sitting for a while, you and your agent will want to figure out why.
 Is there something that’s turning buyers off (repairs, layout, neighborhood, busy street), or was the home simply overpriced to begin with?